Muhammad-Hurraira/Customer_Churn_Prediction_Bank_Customers/oneREADME.md

 ## 📌 Objective

-To build a machine learning model that predicts whether a customer will churn using the Telco Customer Churn dataset.
+To build a machine learning model that predicts whether a customer will churn using the Customer Churn dataset.

 ## 🧪 Workflow Summary

 ### 1. Data Preprocessing
-- Loaded the Telco Customer Churn dataset.
+- Loaded the Customer Churn dataset.
 - Cleaned the data: removed the `customerID` column and handled missing values.
 - Encoded categorical variables using **Label Encoding** and **One-Hot Encoding**.
 - Standardized numerical features with **StandardScaler**.